xuwenyihust/ETL-with-Apache-Spark/README.md

 # ETL-with-Apache-Spark
-Use Apche Spark for ETL.
+Use Apache Spark for ETL.